What to do if…

 Important note

-This is general information, not legal advice.
-If you believe you’re at immediate risk, contact the police using the appropriate emergency route.
+This is general information, not legal, financial, cyber-security, or professional advice.
+If you believe you or someone else is at immediate risk, contact the police using the appropriate emergency route.

 Additional Resources